risers12345/featurescope/README.md

 A lightweight browser extension that checks if a web feature is part of the Baseline (widely supported across modern browsers).

 ## 🔹 Try It Out
-- Live Demo (no install needed): [FeatureScope Demo](https://risers12345.github.io/featurescope/)
+- download and install from github: [FeatureScope on GitHub](https://github.com/risers12345/featurescope)
 - Chrome Extension:
-  1. Clone this repo
+  1. Clone or Donload this repo
   2. Go to chrome://extensions/
   3. Enable Developer Mode
   4. Click "Load Unpacked" and select this folder